 Do you want noticeably smoother, softer, and blemish-free skin after just one treatment?
 Well, that is the sales pitch that microdermabrasion is trying to sell.
 However, words are cheap, but the results of the thousands, possibly millions of customers that have gotten the treatment done at their local salon definitely don’t lie.

 However, like every beauty treatment, those with sensitive skin always have to treat new beauty treatments with a fair amount of skepticism, lest they want to come out looking a little more blushed and swollen than usual.
-Unfortunately, those with sensitive skin are often the people who can benefit most from what microdermabrasion is trying to sell them, but is it safe?
+Unfortunately, those with sensitive skin are often the people who can benefit the most from what microdermabrasion is trying to sell them, but is it safe?

 What is Microdermabrasion?